microsoft/azure-pipelines-agent/docs/design/percentEncoding.md

 ### Solution

-We've introduced encoding for `%` which will map to `%VS_TS`.
-This means that any time the agent receives `%VS_TS` as part of a command, it will automatically decode it to `%`.
-So `##vso[task.setvariable variable=test%VS_TS]a%VS_TS` will now set a variable `test%: a%`.
+We've introduced encoding for `%` which will map to `%AZP25`.
+This means that any time the agent receives `%AZP25` as part of a command, it will automatically decode it to `%`.
+So `##vso[task.setvariable variable=test%AZP25]a%AZP25` will now set a variable `test%: a%`.

-NOTE: This was previously designed to use %25 instead of %VS_TS as the escape sequence.
-We decided to go with %VS_TS instead since %25 was used somewhat often because of its role in url encoding.
+NOTE: This was previously designed to use %25 instead of %AZP25 as the escape sequence.
+We decided to go with %AZP25 instead since %25 was used somewhat often because of its role in url encoding.
 Some agents may continue to emit warnings for %25 as this change rolls out (or if you haven't updated to the most recent agent).
 These warnings are safe to ignore.